Cynthia Radnitz, PhD

 Narrative of Services:

-Dr. Radnitz maintains a CBT-based private practice in which approximately 25% of her patients have OCD or related disorders.
+Dr. Radnitz maintains a CBT-based private practice for treating adolescents and adults in which approximately 40% of her patients have OCD or related disorders.
 She conducts a comprehensive evaluation and provides all the treatment directly.
 Treatment is tailored to the individual needs of the client, but it typically involves a combination of cognitive-behavioral therapy (CBT), exposure and response prevention (ERP), and acceptance and commitment therapy (ACT).
 She is committed to providing the best treatment available to her clients, which may involve (at their request) a referral for psychiatric consultation, inclusion of family members, and home visits.

-Dr. Radnitz received her doctorate in clinical psychology from the State University of New York at Albany and completed an APA approved internship at the Medical University of South Carolina.
+Dr. Radnitz received her doctorate in clinical psychology from SUNY Albany.
 Her training emphasized a CBT orientation to treating psychological disorders.
-Since completing her education, she has been a member of the doctoral faculty in clinical psychology at Fairleigh Dickinson University.
-She teaches Advanced Cognitive-Behavioral Therapy to doctoral students and supervises their cases (many of which have OCD) at the FDU training clinic.
-She has given a presentation to the IOCDF NJ chapter on Acceptance and Commitment Therapy for OCD.
+She has attended several workshops on treating OCD, and has completed advanced training through BTTI.
+Dr. Radnitz was a member of the clinical psychology doctoral faculty at Fairleigh Dickinson University for over twenty years where she taught Advanced CBT to doctoral students and supervised their cases (many with OCD) at the FDU training clinic.
+She has presented to the New Jersey chapter of the IOCDF on Acceptance and Commitment Therapy for OCD and lectured on treating OCD in adolescents.